bigcommerce/catalyst/docs/getting-started.md

 Would you like to create a new channel?
 ```

-During the connection step, you will be asked to login to your store using a browser and enter a code provided by the CLI to authenticate your Catalyst project and generate the necessary credentials.
+During the connection step, you will be asked to sign in to your store using a browser and enter a code provided by the CLI to authenticate your Catalyst project and generate the necessary credentials.

 We recommend creating a new channel on your store for your new Catalyst storefront.
 More information about channels can be found in BigCommerce's [channels](https://developer.bigcommerce.com/docs/storefront/headless/channels) documentation.

-### Running Catalyst
+## Run Catalyst

 Once you've completed the setup process, enter the new directory created by the CLI and run the following command to run your Catalyst storefront locally.